hakankoklu/50booksAyear/2020/midnight_pera_palace.md

 ### Grant Hotel

-* It was not difficult to see, White said, why Bosphorus boatmen were widely regarded as perfect specimens of Ottoman manliness and reputed by locals to Istanbul's most skillful lovers.
+* It was not difficult to see, White said, why Bosphorus boatmen were widely regarded as perfect specimens of Ottoman manliness and reputed by locals to be Istanbul's most skillful lovers.
 * Rebellious janissaries - the sultan's corps of elite troops and bodyguards - might take out their frustrations by deliberately reducing thousands of houses to ash, leaving iron fixtures twisted, stone foundations exposed, and a third or more of the city in ruins.
 * Most of the old city's seven hills were taken up by monumental mosque complexes, such as the Baroque-style Nuruosmaniye on the second hill, the majestic Suleymaniye on the third, and the Selimiye on the fifth, and this in turn reduced the space available for housing the city's burgeoning population.
 * Even for seasoned travelers, the excitement of approaching the train in a French station never dulled.
 "I am going by it!
 I am in it!
 I am actually in the blue coach with the simple legend outside: CALAIS - ISTANBUL," wrote Agatha Christie of one of her frequent journeys by rail.